railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

     * :guilabel:`Bills of Materials`.

-Search for the expected lot using the filters for the lot number, the date or the product.
+Search for a particular lot using the filters for the lot number, the date or the product.
 Once you can see the form about this lot several actions are possible:

 * :guilabel:`Traceability upstream` : from supplier through to customers,